broadinstitute/2024-06-24-python-novice-lesson/episodes/02-numpy.md

 :::::::::::::::::::::::::::::::::::  spoiler

-## Bonus Challenge - Stacking Arrays
+## Bonus Challenge: Stacking Arrays

 Arrays can be concatenated and stacked on top of one another, using NumPy's `vstack` and `hstack` functions for vertical and horizontal stacking, respectively.